BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_04.md

 !battle(["Fern", :Hotshot, 2])

 Since last time, Fern has evolved his Roselia into Roserade, picked up a Rhyhorn, and evolved his Sandile.
 Thankfully, Rhyhorn and Dartrix aren't too incredible and each have exploitable 4x weaknesses.
 You don't want to let Krokorok sweep you, but it isn't too strong until it gets it's first boost, so a good switch can help against it.
 The big threat here is 31 IV Roserade - it's really fast and likes to pickup one-shots with Giga Drain and heal off whatever damage you've managed to get on it.
-Thankfully Rhyhorn isn't really a threat to most Pokémon, so the key to this fight is figuring out how to put yourself in a position to knock out Roserade before it comes out.
+Thankfully Rhyhorn isn't really a threat to most Pokemon, so the key to this fight is figuring out how to put yourself in a position to knock out Roserade before it comes out.

 After winning, you'll be given *TMX7 Rock Smash*.
 We can't use it in the field yet, however.